leklachu/endless-sky-syndicate/2-reform.md

 	+ failed at end of 4
 - ScS Union Shadows, find the connection on Covert
 	+ event: liberation of Poisonwood
+		* [todo] fix Poisonwood event to not be FW-specific
 		* [todo] news thereof?

 Time to decide, will you help or will you bust.
 ScS Weedkiller